Jake has a degree in English literature and spends most of his free time reading and writing.

-The theme of “The Canonization” by John Donne revolves around the canonization process of a man into sainthood with the nature of his romantic relationship being justification of his right to this status.
-It is my understanding, however, that analysts of this work often focus on this theme to the point of neglecting the significance of the phoenix metaphor and its consistency throughout the poem.
+“The Canonization” by John Donne revolves around the canonization process of a man into sainthood.
+This man believes that the nature of his romantic relationship justifies his right to the status of saint.
+It is my understanding, though, that analysts of this work often focus on this theme to the point of neglecting the significance of the phoenix metaphor and its consistency throughout the poem.

 An analysis of the poem found in “Donne’s Poetry and Modern Criticism” by Leonard Unger also neglects the phoenix metaphor.
 Upon opening discussion of the fourth stanza, it is stated that “None of the earlier conceits is drawn upon in [it]” (Unger 28), but the link between the third and fourth stanza regarding the phoenix metaphor is very clear to me.
 The fourth stanza is a discussion of how the lovers will be represented in death.
 The mention of the urn and human remains in the form of ashes is an obvious link to the earlier “conceit” of the phoenix metaphor.
 The reason I believe the urn is considered to be greater than a large “half-acre” tomb (which would be more becoming for a deceased saint) is the nature of the remains within.
 No matter how simple and plain their resting place is, the fact that they are in the form of ashes symbolizes (by alluding to the phoenix myth) the greatest aspect of the lovers’

 relationship, the ability to satisfy sexual desires and have such desires return to their former magnitude.
 On a more divine level, one might assert that human remains in the form of ashes also symbolize the potential to be reborn; a notion not so for one entombed in one piece.